 - Offshoring – A sustainable way to build a permanent software development team, or scale your existing one.

-- Outsourcing – A very low-cost way to deliver short-term or temporary projects.
+- Outsourcing – A low-cost way to deliver short-term or temporary projects.

 - Nearshoring – Effectively a subset of offshoring.

-- Onshoring – A little-used practice, similar to offshoring without the financial benefit or flexibility.
+- Onshoring – A rarely implemented model, similar to offshoring without the financial benefit or flexibility.

 To learn more about offshoring and its applications, check out our blog.
 If you’re considering using one of these methods to grow your business, we encourage you to speak with a member of our team to get answers to any of your questions.